-Fire Drills will occur throughout the academic year in all Residence Halls and Walking Sticks to ensure the safety of all students and staff.
+Fire Drills will occur throughout the academic year in all Residence Halls and University Village at Walking Sticks to ensure the safety of all students and staff.
 When the fire alarm sounds, students should assume that there is an emergency and follow these steps:

 - 1. Remain calm. - 2.
-Close and lock your room door if you are able to. - 3.
-Evacuate university housing using the nearest safety exit stairway. - 4.
+Close your room door and lock it. - 3.
+Evacuate University Housing using the nearest safety exit stairway. - 4.
 People who cannot traverse stairs should exit through the main entrance if they are on the main floor.
 If residents are on a higher floor, they should go to the nearest stairwell and wait safely inside for emergency personnel. - 5.
 After leaving the hall, everyone should proceed to the designated assembly point away from the building.
 Do not leave the assigned area unless an official tells you to. - 6.
 Return to the hall ONLY after an official (Fire Department, Sheriff's Department, Residence Life and Housing staff member) tells you to.

 For your own protection, obey all fire regulations.
-Failure to evacuate university housing when an alarm sound is grounds for disciplinary action.

-Residence Hall staff, Campus Sheriff Deputies, and the Pueblo Fire

-Department reserves the right to enter student rooms to locate the source of any potential fire or smoke hazard and to ensure that everyone has evacuated the building.
+Failure to evacuate University Housing when an alarm sounds represents grounds for disciplinary action.
+Residence Hall staff, Campus Sheriff Deputies, and the Pueblo Fire Department reserve the right to enter student rooms to locate the source of any potential fire or smoke hazard and to ensure that everyone has evacuated the building.